complynx/rpssl4bu/README.md

 ## About

 This server is for playing game of Rock, Paper, Scissors, Lizard, Spock.
-The server can also use an external supply of random numbers.
+The server can also use an external supply of random numbers (though this might slow down some functions).

-Some functions are not covered with tests for speedup purposes, but main functionality is tested.
+Some features are not covered with tests for speedup purposes, but main functionality is tested.

 ## Running